Effective from 9th March 2020

 Business Day means a day other than a Saturday, Sunday or Federal holiday in the United States;

-Data Protection Legislation means any federal or state law, regulation or directive on the protection of individuals with regard to the processing of personal data and on the collection, movement and security of such data, including, to the extent applicable, the Federal Trade Commission Act, the Financial Services Modernization Act, the Health Insurance Portability Act, the Consumer Privacy Bill of Rights, the CAN-SPAM Act, and the Minnesota Security Breach Notification Law at Minnesota Statutes §325E.61;
+Data Protection Legislation means any federal or state law, regulation or directive on the protection of individuals with regard to the processing of personal data and on the collection, movement and security of such data, including, to the extent applicable, the Federal Trade Commission Act, the Financial Services Modernization Act, the Health Insurance Portability Act, the Consumer Privacy Bill of Rights, the CAN-SPAM Act, the California Consumer Privacy Act, the General Data Protection Regulation, and the Minnesota Security Breach Notification Law at Minnesota Statutes §325E.61;

 Equipment means the equipment to be provided by Lumi to Customer as set out on the Order Form;